katieloesch/rock-paper-scissors-react/README.md

 **2. Start the Development Server**

-Once the dependencies are installed, start the development server with the following command:
+- Once the dependencies are installed, start the development server with the following command:

 ```zsh
 npm start
 ```

-**3. Access the Application**:
+**3. Access the Application**

 - The development server will start on `http://localhost:3000`.
 - By default, your default web browser should automatically open and navigate to this address.